enricofrigoli/chg_project/script/task1_3_alternative.md

 gatk VariantAnnotator -R ../Annotations/human_g1k_v37.fasta -V variants_HC.vcf \
 -O annotated_var_VA.vcf --resource ../Annotations/clinvar_Pathogenic.vcf
 ```

+Now we have the analysis-ready set of variants.

 We then filtered for the identified SNPs that are in the clinvar_Pathogenic.vcf using  snpEff